youngoose/campNodejs/Final/readme.md

 * Version 14 - shopping cart and navigation menu

-This is the only online course taught by Udemy instructor Colt Steele.
+This is the online course taught by Udemy instructor Colt Steele.